stackpress/lib/docs/Events.md

 The ExpressEmitter instance to allow method chaining.

-#### Adding Regex Event Listeners
+### 3.3.
+Adding Regex Event Listeners

-The following example shows how to add event listeners using regular expressions.
+The following example shows how to add event listeners using regular expressions for advanced pattern matching.

 ```typescript
 // Global regex